 An animal is also evidence in the criminal case.
 Therefore, a veterinarian should discuss with law enforcement and/or the prosecutor what initial and ongoing care (including the potential for emergent care), examinations, and diagnostics (including imaging) are permissible.
-These discussions should occur prior to the veterinarian's examination of the animal unless exigent circumstances exist.
+These discussions should occur prior to the veterinarian's examination of the animal unless exigent circumstances exist or emergency treatment is necessary.
 However, an examination and diagnostics authorized by the owner or their designee may occur prior to contacting law enforcement.